oniseven/CI3-AdminLTE/README.md

 - Tweaking a couple things in `application/libraries/Template.php` file specially the `load` function.
 Set the view to what ever file that you already set up.
 - For other functions, you can also tweak it or even delete it according to your need.

 But I suggest you to create your own template library file base on your Admin Template, and copy the concept of this repo template library.
-Because every admin template have their own unique points/fiturs that might not fit with the template library that I create in here.
+Because every admin template have their own unique points, fitures, and structures that might not fit with the template library that I create in here which is sorely base on AdminLTE.

 ## Server Requirements